 Determined to avoid another night of driving aimlessly around Torrance in the Blue Torpedo, Joe and Hubbs set out on a quest for fine chicks.
 Their paths soon cross with Tack, from whom they learn about a pair of foreign radical chicks hanging out near the Frankie Avalon place.
 Over Joe's objections, Hubbs worms Tack out of the deal, and the pair take a slow ride toward their destiny.
-Written by

 Greg Helton <email@example.com>